 I don’t regret those ‘in between’ years.
 I learned much about myself, and I gave birth to my daughter, who to this day, is the source of great pride and wonder.
-I put myself through college and began the long climb up into the world I wanted to inhabit.
+I put myself through college and began the long climb up into the world I felt I should have been a part of years earlier.
+Clearly, I had a few life lessons to learn before I set upon that road.
 I learned that if you want something bad enough, no matter what obstacles you have to overcome, you’ll get there.
 Just put one foot in front of the other and keep going.

 It seems apt the overarching message driving all my writing seems to be transformation, so as well as advice on how to transform your own writing and perhaps even your writing career, I’ll also be sharing ideas and opinions that shape and inspire transformation in others.
 I would love for you to share your own views and your own stories of transformation (they would make great prompts for your fellow writers).